 In the case of Jack the Ripper where five women were murdered and mutilated on the streets of Whitechapel in London in 1888, the investigative tools of the time were considerably less advanced than they are now.
-Furthermore, not only was DNA analysis, fingerprint technology and forensic science unavailable to the police officers of the era but the analytical thinking and analysis of the behaviours present in each murder was also not something that had yet come to the investigating officers.
+Furthermore, not only was DNA analysis, fingerprint technology, and forensic science unavailable to the police officers of the era but the analytical thinking and analysis of the behaviors present in each murder was also not something that had yet come to the investigating officers.
 At that time unless there was a witness or piece of evidence which clearly linked an individual to the crime, such crimes were rarely solved.
 No doubt if these horrific murders had been carried out today it is likely forensic science would have provided the evidence needed to solve them.

-Each chapter is split into sections exploring the key aspects of the case; the victimology, suspects, the behavioural case and with some a full psychological profile is provided.
+Each chapter is split into sections exploring the critical aspects of the case; the victimology, suspects, the behavioral case and with some a full psychological profile is provided.
 This is a book which highlights the complexities of criminal investigation and the importance of the crime scene itself.
 To effectively solve a crime all agencies and departments need to be working together, from the first police in attendance at the scene, to the forensic teams and the chief investigating officers.

 This network is where mistakes can be made, irregularities and inconsistencies which can be the difference between finding the culprit and bringing them to justice and a crime lying cold and unsolved.

-In the final chapter of The Cases That Haunt Us a discussion on the advances in technology, theory and training is provided alongside some clear points about the importance of different stages of an investigation, communication with others investigating the case and the use of psychological profiling and where it can help in a case.
+In the final chapter of The Cases That Haunt Us a discussion on the advances in technology, theory and training are provided alongside some clear points about the importance of different stages of an investigation, communication with others investigating the case and the use of psychological profiling and where it can help in a case.
 This book also provides a full index allowing for quick reference to the various terms and subjects covered in the text.